Bai is known for its lineup of popular low-calorie drink options like antioxidant-infused waters, teas, and lemonades.1

 Although stevia has been given the green light for keto, we cannot with clear conscience give erythritol full approval for the keto diet.
 The carbs are nonexistent so of course erythritol technically meets ketogenic requirements, but most Bai drinks would be labeled as “dirty keto”–which means something that falls within daily keto carb limits but is highly processed.

-Is Bai Good for Weight Loss?
-(Are Bai Drinks Good for Weight Loss?)
+Is Bai Recommended for Weight Loss?
+(Are Bai Drinks Support Weight Loss?)

-Now that we have answered the inquiry “is Bai keto”, we will move on to whether these beverages are good weight loss solutions.
-Specifically, we’ll answer the questions: is Bai good for weight loss?
-Are Bai drinks good for weight loss?
+Now that we have addressed whether Bai is keto-friendly, we will move on to whether these beverages are good weight loss solutions.
+Specifically, we’ll address whether Bai is good for weight loss or if Bai drinks are good for weight loss.

 Bai antioxidant infusions are merely 10 calories each with no fat content whatsoever, so they are suitable for consumption on most weight loss diets.
 While these refreshing drinks certainly aren’t bad for you, the very minimal nutritional value and the inclusion of the potentially harmful artificial sweetener erythritol means that these are not exactly healthy for you either.